bradleykohler96/hireme/readme.md

 Mechatronics engineer at McMaster University. <br />
 Coding is my passion. <br />
-I like to solving new, challenging problems. <br />
+I like to solve new, challenging problems. <br />
 My programming skills include (but are not limited to): <br />
  - BASH, C/C++, Python and Java
  - Microcontroller and Microprocessor firmware (MATLAB/Simulink, Labview, ARM Mbed, STM32, Nordic, Qualcomm Snapdragon)